tweag/python-monorepo-example/content/blog/2020-11-29-haskell-dark-arts-part-i/index.md

 non-existent.
 In that case, the error message won't be good, since it'll only be an "undefined symbol" error at link-time.

-The types of hidden value are also restricted.
+The types of hidden values are also restricted.
 It's fine if it doesn't carry constraints, but it won't work if constraints are present, since our implementation doesn't take the dictionary passing mechanism of type classes into account.

-And finally, given we're trying to query GHC arguments via `getArgs`, it surely won't work with the external interpreter or cross GHCs.
-And even if we only intend to support the non cross-compilation scenario, calling GHC API in Template Haskell code is highly unsafe, given GHC API has process-global state and doesn't have any reentrancy guarantee.
-It just happens to work in our case since we only use a small subset and don't create a proper GHC session.
+And finally, given we're trying to query GHC arguments via `getArgs`, it surely won't work with an external interpreter or cross GHCs.
+And even if we only intend to support the non cross-compilation scenario, calling the GHC API in Template Haskell code is highly unsafe, given that the GHC API has process-global state and doesn't have any reentrancy guarantee.
+It just happens to work in our case since we only use a small subset of it, and don't create a proper GHC session.

 Should you use `importHidden`?
 Most likely no, since patching the desired dependencies is always simpler and more robust.
 Nevertheless, it's a fun